heartandhandstraining/blog/_posts/2018-09-05-In-Gear-Again.md

 ---
-layout: title
+layout: post
-post: Getting Back in Gear with IT Studies
+title: Getting Back in Gear with IT Studies

 I am back from some fantastic and well-needed trips and am conquering a minor skin health issue both of which took me away from my studies, but I am back.